arodmail/aws-doc/README.md

 ![aws-eks-k8s-configmap.png](img%2Faws-eks-k8s-configmap.png)

-The ConfigMap plays a crucial role in granting necessary permissions to the worker nodes (EC2 instances) within the cluster.
-This ConfigMap maps an AWS IAM role to Kubernetes RBAC (Role-Based Access Control), allowing the nodes to interact with the EKS control plane and other AWS services.
+The `aws-auth` ConfigMap plays a crucial role in granting necessary permissions to the worker nodes (EC2 instances) within the cluster.
+This ConfigMap maps an AWS IAM role to Kubernetes RBAC, allowing the nodes to interact with the EKS control plane and other AWS services, through the Permissions policies listed above.

 ##### Summary